Kalisha is a novelist, TV commentator and arts advocate. Invite her to your next event today.

-University of Chicago Emerging Writers Series, University of Chicago Gender Studies Department, Northwestern Lane Humanities Series, Center for Black Literature at Medgar Evers College-CUNY, School of the Art Institute-Chicago M.F.A Program, Gwendolyn Brooks Black Writing and Literature Conference, Chicago State University M.F.A.
-Program, New York University’s Institute of African American Affairs, University of Arkansas for the late E. Lynn Harris, Waubonsee Community College, Oakton College Women’s and Gender Studies Conference, University of Alabama at Tuscaloosa, American Library Association Conference, National Council of Teachers of English Conference, National Book Club Conference, Union League Club Chicago, Literature For All of Us (Chicago), Kankakee Community College, Kankakee Public Library, New York Public Libraries, Brooklyn Public Library, Free Library of Philadelphia, Chicago Public Libraries, South Street Seaport Museum, Neighborhood Writing Alliance and more. (photo: Bruno Passigatti)
+National Book Foundation “Literature for Justice” program, American Writers Museum Tribute to Gwendolyn Brooks, University of Chicago Emerging Writers Series, University of Chicago Gender Studies Department, Northwestern Lane Humanities Series, Center for Black Literature at Medgar Evers College-CUNY, School of the Art Institute-Chicago, Gwendolyn Brooks Black Writers and Literature Conference, New York University’s Institute of African American Affairs, Oakton College Women’s and Gender Studies Conference, Waubonsee Community College Department of English, National Book Club Conference, American Library Association Annual Conference, National Council of Teachers of English Annual Conference, Literature For All of Us, New York Public Libraries, Chicago Public Libraries, Brooklyn Public Library, Free Library of Philadelphia and many high school to speak on Upstate.